CloudSecurityAlliance/CSA-Guidance/Domain 5- Data Governance.md

 				* Read (*was access*)
 				* Process
 				* Store
-			* Information lifecycle phases chart
+			* Information lifecycle phases chart (* how is this different from data security lifecycle? *)
 			* Controls chart
 				* Possible and allowed
-				* A control limits what is allowed to what should be possible
+				* A control limits what is possible down to what should be allowed

 ## Recommendations
 	* Determine governance requirements for information before planning transition to cloud.
 This includes legal/regulatory requirements, contractual obligations, and other corporate policies.